 Design and Build

-Although the silhouette is recognisably Mondeo, the Vignale's design details are worth a closer look.
+Ford has subtly updated the look of this fourth generation Mondeo, revising the upper and lower front grille, re-styling the bumpers, introducing more stylish 'C'-shaped tail lights and incorporating fresh fog light and LED daytime running light designs.
+The Vignale's specific design details are worth a closer look.
 The upper grille features a hexagonal design in dark matt metallic finish and finished with a polished aluminium surround.
 There's also a high-gloss lower grille with chrome bars, chrome door details, a high-gloss finish for the windshield pillar and for the central and rear window pillars.
-Special 18-inch Vignale alloy wheels and an exclusive Vignale Nocciola paint finish are also offered.
+Special 18-inch Vignale alloy wheels and an exclusive Vignale paint finish are also offered.
 On to colour.
 Metallic paint comes as standard, with further options including Vignale Black, Vignale Silver and premium four-coat Vignale White.

 The interior looks a cut above, with seats are offered in exclusive Vignale leather trim.
 Laser-cut for high precision, the material features hexagonal quilting and tuxedo stitching with soft-touch elements that extend to the instrument panel, centre console, arm-rest, and door top-rolls.
 For front seat passengers, comfort can be optimised by Ford Multi-Contour Seats with Active Motion massage function.
 Designed to reduce muscle fatigue, particularly during longer journeys, the seats use a system of 11 inflatable cushions to deliver an unobtrusive massaging effect for thighs and lower back.